Legal Separation vs. Divorce

-- There may be tax advantages to filing as a married couple vs. filing single after a divorce. > - You are unsure about divorce and need to spend some time living apart from your spouse to see if > you can resolve your differences. > - You may still be responsible for your spouse’s debts.
+- There may be tax advantages to filing as a married couple vs. filing single after a divorce.

+- Legal separation is a good option if you are unsure about divorce and need to spend some time living apart from your spouse to see if you can resolve your differences.

+- You may still be responsible for your spouse’s debts.

 - Your spouse is still considered the next of kin and can make medical and financial decisions for you, and may still retain property rights if you die.